SBA Loans for Rental Property: Rules, Limitations & What You Should Know

 Are there Business Loans besides SBA loans for Investment Property?

 Property investors seeking business loans for investments have multiple options outside the SBA loan program.
-Here are some small business loans to consider.
+Understanding the requirements of a bank or financial institution is crucial to success.

 Traditional Business Loans

 Banks typically require a high personal credit score (670+) and a stable income to qualify.
-Your business typically has to be a credit union member to apply there.
+Your business generally has to be a credit union member to apply there.
 In addition, approval and funding for traditional business loans from banks or credit unions can take several weeks.

 Alternative Business Loan Options